Featured Articles

 Recent Articles

-Kids these days just don’t scare anymore, leading to the highest rate of unemployment in the world’s ghost population since the height of the scientific revolution.
+While recycling bins are numerous throughout campus, many have impractical designs, often making recycling needlessly difficult.

-Samuel Beckmann
+Sam Beckmann

-Anonymous’ decision to make Klansmen’s identities public was an act for the greater good.

 Sara Douglas